danvratil/zetasketch-rs/README.md

 which allows to call us the original Java library from our Rust tests and compare the behavior of both libraries.

+## Sponsorship

+Porting the code over from Java to Rust was a fair bit of work that took me a fair bit of time.
+If you find this library useful, please consider donating to help me work on other similar projects in the future.
+Thank you!

 ## License

 This project is licensed under the MIT license.
 See the [LICENSE](LICENSE) file